Son-SDT/thresh_hold_laptop_acer-a515-45/Automatic/Readme.txt

-- Please run file setup.py first
+- Please run file setup.py firstly
 - Restart your terminal or run 'source ~/.bashrc' to apply the alias
 - To setup the threshold number, follow the commandline below: set <threshold_number>